How to List Logged-in Users Using w Command in Linux

 Reading time: 3 minutes

-In this article, you will learn how to use the “w” command, including its options (with practical examples).
+In this article, I’ll show you how to use the w command, including its options (with practical examples).

 Tutorial Details